baeyen/data-analysis-portfolio/chika-data-analysis-portfolio/01-Excel-Sales-Data-Pivot-Analysis/README.md

 └─ README.md

 Dataset (columns)
-Date
+-Date

-Salesperson
+-Salesperson

-Region
+-Region

-Product
+-Product

-Units Sold
+-Units Sold

-Unit Price
+-Unit Price

-Total Sales → Units Sold * Unit Price
+-Total Sales → Units Sold * Unit Price
 (If you have a Discount column, use Final Sales instead.)

 Step-by-step: how this was built (Excel)
-Prepare data
+1. Prepare data

-Make sure Units Sold, Unit Price, and Total Sales are numbers.
+-Make sure Units Sold, Unit Price, and Total Sales are numbers.

-If needed, add a Total Sales column: =Units Sold * Unit Price.
+-If needed, add a Total Sales column: =Units Sold * Unit Price.

-Create a PivotTable
+2. Create a PivotTable

-Select the data table → Insert → PivotTable.
+-Select the data table → Insert → PivotTable.

-Rows: Region
+-Rows: Region

-Values: Sum of Total Sales
+-Values: Sum of Total Sales

-(Optional) Filters/Slicers: Salesperson, Product.
+-(Optional) Filters/Slicers: Salesperson, Product.

-Add a chart
+3. Add a chart

-With the pivot selected → Insert → Column Chart.
+-With the pivot selected → Insert → Column Chart.

-Title: TOTAL SALES BY REGION.
+-Title: TOTAL SALES BY REGION.

-Make it easy to read
+4. Make it easy to read

-Format currency, add data labels (optional).
+-Format currency, add data labels (optional).

-Add slicers for quick exploration.
+-Add slicers for quick exploration.

 Results (from this file)
 | Region                 | Total Sales |